goldsborough/algs4/symbol-tables/README.md

  P  S  Z
 / \/ \/ \

-Note that this is possible because when the middle of the original 4-node is moved up, the lower of the 4-node fits between the upper key (R) and the middle key (X), because S, X and Z were greater than R, while S is less than X. Z remains larger than all.
+Note that this is possible because when the middle of the original 4-node is moved up, the left of the 4-node fits between the upper key (R) and the middle key (X), because S, X and Z were greater than R, while S is less than X. Z remains larger than all.

 To insert into a 3-node below a 3-node:
 - Add new key to lower 3-node to create temporary 4-node.